 Perpetual has discretion under each Fund's constitution to determine when the Fund's assets and liabilities are valued.
-Perpetual generally determines that the assets and liabilities are valued on each business day, except for some particular types of assets such as direct property, infrastructure and alternative assets.
+Perpetual generally determines that the assets and liabilities are valued on each business day, with the exception of some particular types of assets such as direct property, infrastructure and alternative assets.